-This introductory course will introduce students to the different applications of both differential and integral calculus.
+This course will introduce students to the different applications of both differential and integral calculus.
 Major topics covered in differential calculus include optimization and marginal analysis problems for single and multi-independent variable models, as well as applications of the first and second derivatives.
 Major topics covered in integral calculus include the notion of an anti-derivative, indefinite and definite integrals, and procedures for finding either area under one curve or between two curves.

 - Review of Math Principles and College Algebra

 - Applications of Derivatives

 - Logarithmic Functions

 - Take first derivatives of single independent variable functions using the power, product, quotient, and chain rules.

 - Take second derivatives of single independent variable functions to assist in determining relative maximum and minimum values and inflection points.